silverstripeltd/silverstripe-forager/docs/en/configuration.md

 Let's look at each relevant node:

+* `batch_size`: The default batch size for the module is `100`.
+Here, we have set a new default batch size of `75`

 * `myindex`: The name of the index.
 The rules on what this can be named will vary depending on your service provider.
-EG: For EnterpriseSearch, it should only contain lowercase letters, numbers, and hyphens.
+EG: For EnterpriseSearch, it should only contain lowercase letters, numbers, and hyphens

 * `includedClasses`: A list of content classes to index.
 These are just the _source_ of the content, so they have no contractual bind to the module.
 If they are dataobjects, they should have the `SearchServiceExtension` applied, however.
-This is discussed further below.
+This is discussed further below

-* `SilverStripe\CMS\Model\SiteTree`: This class already has the necessary extension applied to it as a default configuration from the module.
+* `SilverStripe\CMS\Model\SiteTree`: This class already has the necessary extension applied to it as a default configuration from the module

 * `fields`: The fields you want to index.
-This is a map of the _search field name_ as the key (how you want it to be listed in your search index) to either a boolean, or another map.
+This is a map of the _search field name_ as the key (how you want it to be listed in your search index) to either a boolean, or another map

 * `property: Title`: This tells the field resolver on the document how to map the instance of the source class (`SiteTree`) to the value in the document (`title`).
-In this case, we want the `Title` property (DB field) to be accessed to get the value for `title`.
+In this case, we want the `Title` property (DB field) to be accessed to get the value for `title`

 * `content: true`: This is a shorthand for the above that only works on DataObjects.
-The resolver within `DataObjectDocument` is smart enough to resolve inconsistencies in casing, so when it finds that the property `$content` doesn't exist on the `SiteTree` instance, it will use a case matching strategy as a fallback.
+The resolver within `DataObjectDocument` is smart enough to resolve inconsistencies in casing, so when it finds that the property `$content` doesn't exist on the `SiteTree` instance, it will use a case matching strategy as a fallback

 It is important to note that the keys of `fields` can be named anything you like, so long as it is valid in your search service provider (for EnterpriseSearch, that's all lowercase and underscores).
-There is no reason why `title` cannot be `document_title` for instance, in the above configuration, as we've explicitly mapped the field to `Title`.
+There is no reason why `title` cannot be `document_title` for instance, in the above configuration, as we've explicitly mapped the field to `Title`

 ## Indexing DataObjects